Abuse Using Technology

 How can an abuser misuse recording technology?

-In a relationship where there is domestic violence or stalking, an abuser may record your conversations or take video of your actions to get more information about your personal life and to keep you from having any privacy in order to keep power and control over you, learn about your schedule, and possibly use the information against you later to blackmail you depending on what is recorded.
-You can learn more about how an abuser could misuse recording technology and recorded information again you in our Electronic Surveillance page.
-Note: The content below will specifically cover recording your conversation or your image.
+In a relationship where there is domestic violence or stalking, an abuser may record you.
+This could mean recording your conversations or taking video of you.
+S/he can use the recordings to get more information about your personal life or even as a way to blackmail you by threatening to share intimate or embarrassing information, photos, or videos.
+Keeping you from having any privacy can also be a way to keep power and control over you.
+You can learn more about misusing recording technology on our Electronic Surveillance page.

 Is recording a conversation with another person illegal?